chhateauuu/BMI-Calculator/README.md

 4. Click on "Calculate" to view your BMI and the corresponding message.

 ## Feedback & Contributions
 Feel free to raise an issue or submit a pull request if you find any bugs or have suggestions to enhance the application.
-Contributions are always welcome!

 ## License
 This project is open-source and available under the MIT License.